polterguy/phosphorusfive/core/p5.exp/README.md

   src:hansen
 ```

-What the above syntax means, is basically that the two sub-expressions inside of the parantheses signifies that
+What the above syntax means, is basically that the two sub-expressions, inside of our parantheses, are reacting upon the expression
-these two expressions are reacting upon the expression _OUTSIDE_ of the paranthese themselves.
-Meaning the outer
-expression becomes the "root" expression result-set, both of these two expressions reacts upon.
+_OUTSIDE_ of the paranthese themselves.
+Meaning, the outer expression becomes the "root" expression result-set, both of these two
+expressions reacts upon.

-This allows you to create fairly complex expressions, reacting upon the results of their previous "outer expressions".
+This allows you to create fairly complex expressions, reacting upon the results of their previous "outer expressions", yet still keep your expression
+short and understandable.

 ### Extracting typed values

 Sometimes you wish to create a value match for something that is not of type "string".
 This creates a problem, due to the
-typing system of Phosphorus Five and your p5.lambda structures, since a 5 does _NOT_ equal a "5".
-This can easily
+typing system of Phosphorus Five, and your p5.lambda structures, since the integer value of 5 does _NOT_ equal the string value of "5".
-be done though, since the value iterator supports types, the same way Hyperlisp itself supports types, by adding a ":my-type:"
+This can easily be done though, since the value iterator supports types, the same way Hyperlisp itself supports types, by adding a `:my-type:`
 in front of the value.
 Since however, the ":" is a special character in Hyperlisp, this means you'll have to first declare
 your entire expression inside of a "string literal", the same way you'd create a string literal in C#.
-Example
+Example is given below.

 ```
 _data